-While in law school, Wedad served as the President of the Middle Eastern Law Student Association and was selected as a participant in the Trial Practice Institute where she completed a two-year certificate program in intensive litigation skills.
+While in law school, Wedad served as president of the Middle Eastern Law Student Association and was selected as a participant in the Trial Practice Institute, where she completed a two-year certificate program in intensive litigation skills.
 Wedad also worked with the Michigan Department of Civil Rights where she helped contribute to the Department’s Flint Water Crisis Commission Report: “Race and racism played roles in causing the Flint Water Crisis, and both blacks and whites are victims.”

-Wedad’s passion for public service and policy led her to apply and become one of 24 selected participants in the State of Michigan as a Fellow in Michigan State University’s Institute for Public Policy and Social Research Program.
-During her fellowship in 2017, Wedad participated in a hands-on curriculum that incorporated personal leadership development, public policy process and analysis, governance and campaigning alongside elected officials whom serve various parts of the state.
+Wedad’s passion for public service and policy led her to apply and become one of 24 selected participants in the state of Michigan as a Fellow in Michigan State University’s Institute for Public Policy and Social Research Program.
+During her fellowship in 2017, Wedad participated in a hands-on curriculum that incorporated personal leadership development, public policy process and analysis, governance and campaigning alongside elected officials serving various parts of the state.

-Before becoming an Attorney, Wedad was a grassroots organizer and lobbyist associate in Lansing, MI.
-Wedad consulted with Michigan legislators and lobbyists to help advance policy proposals surrounding MI Auto No-Fault, Cannabis Legislation and various Government Contracts.
+Before becoming an attorney, Wedad was a grassroots organizer and lobbyist associate in Lansing.
+Wedad consulted with Michigan legislators and lobbyists to help advance policy proposals surrounding Michigan auto no-fault law, cannabis legislation and various government contracts.

-Wedad is a life-long Michigander and grew up in Dearborn, Michigan where she was the first of her family to graduate college and become an Attorney.
-Wedad attributes her career successes to the community support she received while growing up in Dearborn.
+Wedad is a lifelong Michigander.
+She grew up in Dearborn, Michigan, where she was the first of her family to graduate college and become an attorney.
+She attributes her career successes to the community support she received while growing up in Dearborn.